rbergenl/_Alpha/README.md

 **Congratulations on getting started with a Startup!**

 It is possible to have a Minimum Viable Product already live on **day 1**.
-Sometimes it is difficult to begin because you don't know where to start, you haven't decided on a name yet and you don't want to mix the business financials with personal financials.
+It might be difficult to begin because you don't know where to start and you haven't decided on a name yet.
+Also you might want to separate business and personal finances.
 This guide helps to make the first steps.
-You do not need a final name from the beginning and you can have the MVP live without paying a dime.
+To be clear: you do not need a final name from the beginning and you can have the MVP live without paying a dime.

 1. [Initial Ownership](#1-initial-ownership)
 2. [Initial Setup](#2-initial-setup)